Sivamani-18/JS-Courses/README.md

 ```

 ### sort()
 Sorts the elements of an array in place and returns the array.
 The default sort order is ascending, built upon converting the elements into strings.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Banana", "Orange", "Apple", "Mango"];
 fruits.sort();